MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_05_lab_ak.md

 #### Task 1: Open the Cloud Shell and editor

-1. In the Azure portal's navigation pane, select the **Cloud Shell** icon to open a new shell instance.
+1. In the Azure portal menu pane, select the **Cloud Shell** icon to open a new shell instance.

     > **Note**: Wait for Cloud Shell to finish connecting to an instance before moving on with the lab.